andri-10/calorie-tracker/requirements/user_stories.md

 # User Stories

 ## Account Management
-1. **As a user, I want to register an account by providing my email, and password, so that I can access the application securely.**
+1. **As a user, I want to register an account by providing my name, email, and password, so that I can access the application securely.**
    - **Points:** 2 points

 2. **As a user, I want to log in to my account using my email and password, so that I can access my personalized dashboard.**